 – Small pack sizes — DryNites come in packs of 9–10; higher-capacity products often in 10–14 units

-- Return policies — most retailers won’t accept returns on opened hygiene products, so buying small first is the practical approach
+– Return policies — most retailers won’t accept returns on opened hygiene products, so buy small first

-If you’re unsure which product to start with, the problem of why parents keep switching products is worth understanding before you commit to a large order.
+If you’re unsure which product to start with, the reason parents keep switching products is worth understanding before a large order.

 Practical Tips for Discreet Ordering